Users¶

-Depending on your organization’s IT capabilities, users can be managed individually or in bulk, or even synchronized with third-party directory services.
+Users can be managed individually via UI, via API or even synchronized with third-party directory services.

 Most of the attributes you can set on user accounts are self-explanatory.
 The ones that aren’t are described below.